Force of Good

 The Business Impact

 What does this mean for your business?
 Knowledge of MapReduce has spread beyond Google, and it is now used by an increasing number of companies to extract value from web-scale data.
 Facebook, Yahoo, Cloudera and many others have embraced MapReduce in the form of Apache Hadoop, the platform around which most open discussion of MapReduce has occurred.
-As a result, a new generation of startups is rising that will take advantage of MapReduce to bring the same power that google pioneered on search to bear on a variety of datasets.
+As a result, a new generation of startups is rising that will take advantage of MapReduce to bring the same power that Google pioneered on search to bear on a variety of datasets.
 New opportunities exist by ‘thinking big’ and extracting value from ever-increasing streams and volumes of data.

 Example 1: Proving Global Warming

 What does this really mean?
 It means that developers will have a clear way to reduce vast datasets to scales they can work with to extract information to inform your decisions.
 In this example from Cloudera, Hadoop and Pig are used to query a 138GB log of weather history for the last 100 years from the National Climatic Data Center to reduce that vast data to a scale the developer is comfortable working with.
-The result is this chart:

 As a pile of data, the NCDC log informs nothing.
 When queried via map/reduce using Hadoop and Pig, we arrive at an informative chart that shows us an important trend.
 Would that chart inform a discussion about global warming?
 If you could get such clear visualizations about every minutiae of your business critical to your success, would it inform your decisions?
 Can you log and mine more data to streamline your operations?